themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 Awesome!
 With this in place we've actually completed getting user's signed in with email.
 Next, we need to revisit our third-party sign in's and get them configured so they will actually work.

 ### Configuring Third-Party Services
-Because our third-party sign in's are relying on _external_ services outside of our control, we need a way to identify our application with those services so they know their user's are safe.
+Because our third-party sign in's are relying on _external_ services outside of our control, we need a way to identify our application with those services so they know their users are safe.
 Fortunately for us, some smarter folks in the past came up with a convenient system known as OAuth, or, "open authentication":

 > OAuth is an open standard to authorization.
 OAuth provides client applications a 'secure delegated access' to server resources on behalf of a resource owner.
 It specifies a process for resource owners to authorize third-party access to their server resources without sharing their credentials.